raphael-proust/raphael-proust.github.io/cv.md

 	I reviewed, rebased, and merged merge requests (MRs).

-	I participated and, for a time, ran weekly meetings to discuss and triage open MRs.
+	I participated —and for a time also ran— weekly meetings to discuss and triage open MRs.

 - **Overhauling the Tezos mempool**